Common Health Problems in Basset Hounds

 Elbow dysplasia in dogs is a degenerative disease which unilaterally or bilaterally affects the elbow joint (either on one or both sides).
+The result is an affected gait and issues with the dog's mobility.
 It originates during their developmental stage when the bone tissue undergoes an alteration and cannot develop properly.

-In the first phase of the disease, the dog experiences an inflammation in the joint (arthritis) which can lead to oesteoarthritis.
+In the first phase of the disease, the dog experiences an inflammation in the joint (arthritis) which can lead to osteoarthritis in dogs.
 This is a progressive wearing of the structures which make up bone and joint tissue.

-Its symptoms usually appear in the first 6 months of the dog's life, including the following signs:
+Its symptoms usually appear during the first 6 months of a puppy's life, including the following signs:

 - difficulty in walking

 - Intolerance to exercise/effort

 While the hereditary factor plays a role in elbow dysplasia, there are also other risk factors which can accelerate joint degeneration.
 The main two are obesity and inadequate physical exercise.
 This is why is so imperative, perhaps more so with dogs like the Basset Hound, to take care with their nutrition and amount of activity in which they engage.

 The self-limiting inflammatory process known as panosteitis affects the bones of the extremities of dogs.
 It mainly occurs during their developmental stage up to 18 months of age.
 Symptoms include: